-WWM is regulated by the Financial Conduct Authority (FCA) in the United Kingdom (UK) through its UK entity up until December 2018, under its UK entity WorldWideMarkets Online Trading Limited, which caters only to professional traders, and is now no longer authorized by the FCA.
+WWM was regulated by the Financial Conduct Authority (FCA) in the United Kingdom (UK) through its UK entity up until December 2018, under its UK entity WorldWideMarkets Online Trading Limited, which catered only to professional traders, and is now no longer authorized by the FCA.
 In the British Virgin Islands (BVI) the broker is regulated by the Financial Services Commission (FSC) via its BVI entity, WorldWideMarktes Ltd.

-Disclosure note: the author of this review had previously worked at FX Solutions (and City Index) and subsequently at WorldWideMarkets.
+Disclosure note: the author of this review had previously worked at FX Solutions (and City Index) and subsequently as a consultant at WorldWideMarkets.

 Trading with a forex broker traders can trust is crucial to success.
 Unfortunately, forex fraud and scams are common in the industry.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
 Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
 Here is our trust summary of WWM.